 What is patch management?

-Patch management is a process in which code changes, “patches”, are deployed to devices to fix, update or upgrade the device’s operating system or software products.
+Patch management is a process in which code changes, “patches”, are deployed to devices to fix or update the device’s operating system or software products.
 Patches are small installation packages or files that are installed on computers.

 First and foremost, patch management helps prevent data breaches by fixing security vulnerabilities.
 It also makes it easier to ensure that devices are running the latest software versions.
 Patch management is an essential part of Windows and Mac management.